 - 2013 SPES organization

 - 2014 Environmental, Education and Stewardship Action Plan promises all kinds of collaboration, communication, sharing, support, etc, etc --- that the last 9 years have proven over and over to be nothing but hot air.

 - 2018 Developing a Comprehensive Plan

 - 2020 SPES 'State Of The Park 2020"

 - Job Vacancy Posting for the Invasive Species Council of Metro Vancouver.
 Pays $18/hr.
 ISCMV has been hired to apply chemicals on Knotweed twice yearly, ongoing, without success, and they do no physical work like simply digging up the roots.

-- King County USA paper on Knotweed.
-The most 'expert' source I have found.
+- King County USA paper and a BC employee's papers are the most 'expert' source I have found.